saharohan/problem-solving-patterns/arrays-hashing/valid-anagram/README.md

 # Valid Anagram

 Check whether two strings contain the same character frequency.

-## Key Idea
+## 📌 Key Idea

 Use a `HashMap` to count characters from one string and reduce counts using the second string.

 If all frequencies match, the strings are anagrams.

-## Why this approach ⚙️
+## 📌 Why this approach

 Sorting works, but takes `O(n log n)` time.

 Using a frequency map reduces the problem to lookups and updates, giving an `O(n)` solution.

-## Pattern
+## 📌 Pattern

-Arrays & Hashing -> Frequency Counting
+Arrays & Hashing → Frequency Counting

-## Real-world intuition 🌐
+## 📌 Real-world application

-Useful whenever order does not matter, but frequency/count does.
+Useful when order does not matter, but count/frequency does.

 Examples:
 * comparing data regardless of order
 * counting repeated events or requests
 * validating occurrence counts

-## Complexity ⏱️
+## 📌 Complexity

 * Time: `O(n)`
 * Space: `O(k)`